gerardpc/sde_simulator/README.md

 dY = a(t,Y)dt + b(t,Y)*dW_t, Y(t0) = Y0

-and where Y has arbitrary (but finite!) dimension.
+and where Y has arbitrary (but finite) dimension.

 A typical application would be generating n sample paths Y_t, computing a certain function of them f(Y_t) and then averaging the result, to find